 - A formalized didactic curriculum with leaders in the field of Space Medicine.

-- Graduate level engineering training with the UCLA Samueli School of Engineering and a customized engineering program with Caltech/JPL focusing on aerospace and biomedical engineering.
+- Graduate level engineering and bioastronautics training with the University of Colorado Boulder, UCLA Samueli School of Engineering, and/or Caltech/JPL focusing on aerospace and biomedical engineering.

 - Austere medical environment training including with Mars surface analogs and arctic environments.

 - Research opportunities with NASA, Caltech/JPL, SpaceX, UCLA Health, and other partnering institutions.

 - Specialized multi-institutional Toxicology, Hyperbarics/Hypobarics, and Ultrasound rotations with focus on space-related applications.

 - Clinical Skills training and rotations with UCLA Health institutions including the Departments of General Surgery, Orthopedic Surgery, Interventional Radiology, Ophthalmology, and Dentistry.

 - Individual opportunities with space medicine, engineering, and other associated faculty.